 We all want to help our friends when they are feeling overwhelmed.
 But helping another student gain an unfair academic advantage can lead to an Honor Code referral.
-To avoid violating the Honor Code, do not help with work that will be turned in for credit, unless explicitly permitted.
-Also, do not send your friend’s work that you did for the course, even if you took it in a prior semester or are in a different section.

 In general, these tips can help you avoid violating the Honor Code:

 - Take your exams alone.
 Schedule a room on campus or work with others in your household to take exams alone and in a quiet environment.

 - Don’t look at other websites, your phone or other technology while taking exams.